-Behavioural Interview Questions To Ask A Financial AnalystQuite often, we see organizations side-linning qualifications and focussing on the emotional intelligence of employees.
+Behavioral Interview Questions To Ask A Financial AnalystQuite often, we see organizations side-linning qualifications and focusing on the emotional intelligence of employees.
 Click To Tweet

 Hence is not just about the skills, a financial analyst should also be able to deal with people, resolve conflicts and be able to work under stressful situations.
 It is important to analyze the psychometry of the candidate.
 At times, some financial analysts may also have to act as gate-keepers, deal with salespeople and clients and involve in networking.
 In such situations, it is very important for hiring managers to check if a financial analyst can remain cool in adverse situations and diffuse these situations positively.

 - Give an example of a time you found a mistake among a large set of data